Sonic Lost World: Gameplay

 Sonic Lost World is a platform game with action-adventure elements, in which the player controls Sonic the Hedgehog as he travels across the Lost Hex in order to rescue captured animals and stop the Deadly Six.
-Levels range from side-scrolling 2D levels to fast-moving 3D linear levels to levels taking place on spherical worlds similar to the canceled Sonic X-treme and the Super Mario Galaxy series.
+Levels range from side-scrolling 2D levels to fast-moving 3D linear levels to levels taking place on spherical worlds similar to the cancelled Sonic X-treme and the Super Mario Galaxy games.
 This also translates to the 3DS version, as it was the first handheld game in the series presented entirely in 3D.

 The game uses a new control system which allows players to control Sonic's speed.
 Simply moving the directional controls will move Sonic at a moderate pace, allowing for more precision.
 Holding down a trigger button will cause Sonic to sprint, allowing him to move faster and perform new parkour moves, such as running up and along walls and hopping over small ledges.
 In the air, Sonic can perform a double jump, which returns from Sonic Colors, a homing attack, which can now target multiple enemies in quick succession, and a new kick attack, which can be used to defeat stronger enemies, or knock them into others.

 Also returning from Colors are the Wisp creatures, which provide short-lived power-ups to Sonic.
 The Wisps' powers are now controlled using the Wii U GamePad's touchscreen and gyroscopic features.
 Alongside returning powers such as Drill, Laser and Rocket, new powers include Eagle, which lets Sonic fly through the air, Asteroid, which atomizes objects in his path, and Rhythm, which lets him bounce along a path of notes.
 There are also some Wisps exclusive to each version of the game.
 During the game, players can rescue animals by destroying enemies or opening containers, allowing players to progress, or find Red Star Rings that open up circus-themed bonus stages where players can earn more animals.
 Collecting all the Red Star Rings in the game unlocks the ability to transform into Super Sonic.

 The Wii U version supports both co-operative multiplayer, in which a second player can control a remote controlled vehicle to assist Sonic, and competitive multiplayer, in which a second player can use the Wii U Gamepad screen to race against the other player.
 The game also supports Off-TV Play functionality and formerly Miiverse.
 Using Miiverse, players could exchange items such as Wisps or shields, which would grow more effective if they were used by other players.
 The 3DS version supports both local and online multiplayer for up to four players.
 Players may also customise RC vehicles in the 3DS version, which can then be used in the Wii U version.